containerscrew/nflux/README.md

 # TODO

 If you want to take a look at the features I'll be trying to implement as much as possible, check out this doc [`todo_and_features.md`](./docs/todo_and_features.md).

+# old nflux

+> [!NOTE]
+> [In this branch](https://github.com/containerscrew/nflux/tree/old-20250206) I tried to implement firewall functions using XDP, which I have now removed due to complexity given my initial knowledge of eBPF and control of TCP states (syn/ack/rst...etc) in ipv4, ipv6, among other problems.
+I will change the tool to be a simple cli to monitor eggress/ingress traffic using TC.
+As a first feature to learn how to use eBPF with Aya-rs, it is enough for someone who is learning.

 # Contribution